google/fonts/cc-by-sa/knowledge/modules/history_of_type/lessons/fitting_the_line/content.md

 </figure>

 The problem with this sort of photographic or digital manipulation is that it deforms the letters, redistributing weight in an awkward way, and at its worst, makes text truly unreadable.
 But that hasn’t stopped users of page layout programs from availing themselves of this feature.
-Horizontal and vertical scaling was abused so frequently in the era of desktop publishing that Ellen Lupton included it among the “type crimes” in her textbook “Thinking with Type:” “Instead of torturing a letterform,” she advised her readers, “choose a typeface that has the proportions you are looking for, such as condensed, compressed, wide, or extended.”**19**
+Horizontal and vertical scaling was abused so frequently in the era of desktop publishing that Ellen Lupton included it among the “type crimes” in her textbook “Thinking with Type:” “Instead of torturing a letterform,” she advised her readers, “choose a typeface that has the proportions you are looking for, such as condensed, compressed, wide, or extended.”

 ## Fitting the line today